danhermes/book_factory/output/outlines/book_outline.md

 - Outro: Your Lab is Right Here - You Just Need a Loop
 - Transition to Next Chapter: Preparing People for Tomorrow's Roles (Chapter Bridge)

-## Chapter 5: Chapter 5: Workforce Transformation - Elevating Human Potential
+## Chapter 5: Workforce Transformation - Elevating Human Potential

 - The Collaborative Future of Work (Introduction)
 - CareCore: Getting Nurses Up to Speed Faster